Operation West End: Aftermath

-On March 13, 2001, Tehelka released video CDs of the sting operation that led to political storm in India.
-Subsequently, Bangaru Laxman had to resign from the position of BJP president.
+On 13 March 2001, Tehelka released video CDs of the sting operation that led to political storm in India.
+Bangaru Laxman had to resign from the position of BJP president.
 It emerged that the defence deals were not driven by considerations of national security, but by the greed of political and bureaucratic people.
-The defence minister George Fernandes and his party president Jaya Jaitly resigned.
+The defence minister George Fernandes was forced to resign.
+Jaya Jaitly resigned as president of the Samta party.
 Mamata Banerjee, an important ally of the coalition quit the government.

+In Operation West End, individuals captured in the sting operation made claims and accusations regarding the identities of the most power arms dealers or agents in India.
+Among those named in the allegations, Vipin Khanna, Sudhir Choudhrie, and Suresh Nanda were alleged to be the three most powerful arms dealers or agents in the country.
+Other named in the allegations as alledly smaller arms dealers were Mohinder Singh Sahani and R.K.
+Gupta.
+These individuals were later investigated due to the allegations and claims made against them in Operation West End.

 The government booked Tehelka under many sections and used Inland Revenue, Enforcement Directorate and Intelligence Bureau but could not find anything.
 Investors of the website were also investigated and Tehelka’s financer Shanker Sharma was imprisoned without any charge.
 The journalists who carried out the investigation were also imprisoned.

-Judgement by court
+Court judgement

-On April 27, 2012, a special CBI court convicted the former BJP President, Bangaru Laxman of corruption charges.
-On April 28, 2012, the court sentenced him to four year of rigorous imprisonment and also imposed a fine of one lakh rupees.
+On 27 April 2012, a special CBI court convicted Bangaru Laxman of corruption charges.
+The next day, the court sentenced him to four years imprisonment and also imposed a fine of one lakh rupees.

 Controversy

 The investigation into the sting operation took a dramatic turn when it was revealed that prostitutes were supplied to three defence officials.
-Both Bhartiya Janta Party (BJP) and Samata Party condemned it and raised the questions on ethical side of investigative journalism.
-However, Aniruddh Bahal, the journalist who was a part of the operation said, “When the demand came from armymen (to have prostitutes) we were foxed.
+Both the BJP and Samata Party condemned it and raised the questions on ethical side of investigative journalism.
+However, Aniruddh Bahal, the journalist who was a part of the operation said, "When the demand came from armymen (to have prostitutes) we were foxed.
 We resisted it.
 We were baffled.
-But the demand was so forceful we could not proceed further without catering to their demand.”
+But the demand was so forceful we could not proceed further without catering to their demand."
 They decided to provide prostitutes to show that officials were ready to go to any level.